 Rapid Rewards Shopping is clearly one of the best portals for a couple reasons.
 Rapid Rewards miles are some of the best rewards, but the miles earned also count toward the 110,000 point requirement to earn the Southwest Companion Pass.

 Southwest specialist Lyn Mettler, author of GoToTravelGal.com, says, “One of my favorite times of year to earn Southwest points is around the holidays, because that is when we do most of our shopping on ‘stuff.’
-And it happens to come at a time when I am trying to complete all 110,000 points I need to earn my Southwest Companion Pass for the following year.
+And it happens to come at a time when I am trying to earn my Southwest Companion Pass for the following year.
 By taking advantage of the Southwest Rapid Rewards Shopping portal, we are able to rack up points we can use for free flights on Southwest.
 When you can earn up to 20 or 25 points at some stores, those points can add up quickly at holiday time!”

 United Airlines MileagePlus Shopping